yousei-github/ChampSim-Ramulator/README.md

 # Build and debug

 Before starting to build or debug this project, you might need to be familiar with [the visual studio code tutorial](https://code.visualstudio.com/docs/cpp/config-linux).
+Also, a C++11 compiler is required for compilation.

 ## Build
 Build methods are explained below.